Get all the latest data for Canberra

 Which neighborhoods in Canberra perform best on Airbnb in 2026?

-As of early 2026, the Canberra neighborhoods that perform best on Airbnb based on occupancy rates and average nightly rates are Braddon, Kingston Foreshore, Barton, and Civic/Canberra City, with average nightly rates ranging from AUD 120 to AUD 200.
+As of early 2026, the Canberra neighborhoods that perform best on Airbnb are Braddon (high occupancy from food and nightlife visitors), Kingston Foreshore (lakeside appeal and dining), Barton (government and business travelers), and Civic/Canberra City (central location and event access), with average nightly rates in these areas typically ranging from AUD 140 to AUD 200.

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Canberra.